Cardiac Mapping & Ablation

 What is a Cardiac Mapping & Ablation?

 Cardiac Mapping & Ablation is a specialized medical procedure used to diagnose and treat abnormal heart rhythms (arrhythmias).
-Cardiac mapping is the first phase, where doctors create a detailed map of the heart's electrical activity to identify the abnormal areas causing the arrhythmia.
+Cardiac mapping is the first phase, where physicians create a detailed map of the heart's electrical activity to identify the abnormal areas causing the arrhythmia.
 Ablation is the second phase, where these targeted areas are then treated (ablated) to correct the irregular heartbeat.
 This treatment can be performed using radiofrequency energy (heat) or cryoablation (cold) to create tiny scars in the heart tissue to block the abnormal electrical signals and restore a normal heart rhythm.

 Why is the Procedure Performed?